-The Board comprises four Directors of which three are Executives and one is a Non-executive, reflecting a blend of different experience and backgrounds.
-The Board considers Mark Rosman to be an independent Non-executive Director in terms of the QCA guidelines.
-Accordingly, the composition of the Board does currently not satisfy the QCA recommendation that there are at least two independent Non-executive Directors on the Board.
+The Board comprises five Directors of which two are Executives and three are Non-executives, reflecting a blend of different experience and backgrounds.
+Considering the 2020 fundraises, in which the Group’s Non-excutive Director Mark Rosman has participated, the Board considers, at this moment, Martin Fleisje and Andy McIver to be completely independent as a Director in terms of the QCA guidelines.
+Accordingly, the composition of the Board does currently satisfy the QCA recommendation that there are at least two independent Non-executive Directors on the Board.

 The Board meets throughout the year and all major decisions are taken by the Board as a whole.
 The Group’s day-to-day operations are managed by the Executive Directors.
 All Directors have access to the Company information and any Director needing independent professional advice in the furtherance of his/her duties may obtain this advice at the expense of the Group.

-Although the Board is satisfied that it has a suitable balance between independence on the one hand, and knowledge of the Group on the other, to enable it to discharge its duties and responsibilities effectively, and that all Directors have adequate time to fill their roles, the Group intends to appoint an additional independent Non-Executive Director in due course.
-In addition, the Board has commenced discussions with potential CEO candidates to join the Board.
-This process has the highest priority for the Board and we will make further announcements in due course as and when appropriate.
+Although the Board is satisfied that it has a suitable balance of knowledge of the Group, experience and skills to enable it to discharge its duties and responsibilities effectively, and that all Directors have adequate time to fill their roles, the Group intends to appoint an independent Non-Executive Director in due course and we will make further announcements as and when appropriate.

 The role of the Chairman is to provide leadership of the Board and ensure its effectiveness on all aspects of its remit to maintain control of the Group.
 In addition, the Chairman is responsible for the implementation and practice of sound corporate governance.

-Non-executive directors are expected to devote as much time as is necessary for the proper performance of their duties.
+Our Non-executive directors are expected to devote as much time as is necessary for the proper performance of his duties.
 Executive directors are full-time employees or services providers and expected to devote as much time as is necessary for the proper performance of their duties.

 The Board considers its current composition to be appropriate and suitable with the adequate and up-to-date experience, skills and capabilities to make informed decisions.
 Each member of the Board brings a different set of skills, expertise and experience, making the Board a diverse unit equipped with the necessary set of skills required to create maximum value for the Company.